 Welcome to my site

-My name is Ignacio Mellado.
-I am an engineer making intelligent machines, mainly with visual perception and control.
+My name is Ignacio (Nacho) Mellado.
+I build intelligent machines with visual perception and control.
 In this website you will find a selection of my projects, experiments and random thoughts.

 The Perceptive Portable Device